evildmp/sphinx-rst/index.rst

 Parts 1 and 2 introduce the basics of rST, and show how to use GitHub's web interface to make changes to documentation content.

-Parts 3 and 4 require some basic software skills.
+Parts 3 to 5 require some basic software skills.
 They cover creating a documentation project from scratch, customising it and publishing it using Read the Docs.
 They also introduce more complex rST/Sphinx functionality.